SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 The most questionable aspect of the definition was the relationship between the roles, and particularly how teachers and admins relate to it.
 It was established that teachers and admins are a type of a learner, and this was confirmed throughout the project most importantly because:

-- both teachers and admins were expected to be skilled users of the platform (Appendix B.1) and were supposed to be educated on it (Appendix B.2)
+- both teachers and admins were expected to be skilled users of the platform (Appendix 10.1, Interview_261125.pdf) and were supposed to be educated on it (Appendix 10.1, TODO: Sasha update this)
-- both teachers and admins were understood as learners within the leaderboard setting and were expected to be equal participants in it (Appendix B.2)
+- both teachers and admins were understood as learners within the leaderboard setting and were expected to be equal participants in it (Appendix 10.1, TODO: Sasha update this)

 ### Actor Descriptions